talkable/talkable-docs/source/ecommerce/verification_digest.rst

 Control sum generation algorithm needs to be kept in secret from potential attacker.
 That is why verifiction_digest should be generated only in backend.

-In order to generate it: Merchant needs to form a request verification string with request paramters and a "salt" and encode it with SHA-256 algorithm.
+In order to generate it, merchant needs to form a request verification string with request parameters and a "salt" and encode it with SHA-256 algorithm.
 Salt is a secret key that can be obtained in site setting after enabling "Verification Digest" feature.
 Example salt looks like: